joshuakery/my-portfolio-site/src/posts/storytelling_pitchbook.md

 </quote>

+I analyzed their responses via affinity diagramming and collaborated with Aspirant's [Digital Discovery](https://www.aspirant.com/digital-discovery) team to use their proprietary AI tool to assess and extract further insights from our interview notes.

-We analyzed their responses via affinity diagramming and used that analysis to structure our collaborative design thinking workshop.
+I used that analysis to structure activites in our collaborative design thinking workshop.

 # UX PROCESS